Control and Eradication

 Safety with herbicides is paramount.
 A contractor may only use trained, competent and qualified staff to apply herbicides.
 The minimum qualification for operators is the NPTC PA1 and PA6a (both are required).
 The Knotweed Company uses only BASIS-qualified advisers able to select the most appropriate herbicide for use on our customers' sites and fully qualified, experienced staff to carry out the work.

 In some circumstances, herbicide treatment can lead to the knotweed retreating into dormancy for a period of time, whereby it is not killed off but does not produce new growth for several years.
-Residual herbicides are more likely to induce dormancy than translocating herbicides (such as glyphosate).
-Over-dosing or applying a treatment too early in the season can also produce this unwanted result.
-Knotweed is more likely to retreat into a dormant state after a programme begins when that knotweed has previously been subjected to over-vigorous attempts to control it by others.
+Residual herbicides are more likely to induce dormancy than translocating herbicides (such as glyphosate), though over-dosing or applying a treatment too early in the season can also produce this unwanted result regardless of the product being used.
+Following commencement of a herbicide programme, knotweed is more likely to retreat into a dormant state when it has previously been subjected to over-vigorous attempts to control it by others.
 This is why it is important to leave the knotweed alone and call in professional help at the earliest opportunity.

 Herbicide programmes typically consist of one or two treatments per year.
 Anyone proposing a programme that involves treating the knotweed several times per year or claims their programme will take less than three years should be regarded with suspicion, as they will be more likely to induce dormancy than achieve a proper long-term result.